- 84 million American adults struggle to get high-quality sleep, according to a new report.

-Before you shell out for sleep aids like supplements or a weighted blanket, consider ways to give yourself a chance at a better night's rest that don't cost anything at all.
-Try this free, four-step, doctor-approved routine to help you improve your sleep hygiene.
+Before you shell out for sleep aids like supplements or a weighted blanket, try this free, four-step, doctor-approved routine to help you improve your sleep hygiene.

 If you sleep from 10 p.m. to 7 a.m. on weekdays, for example, sleeping from 3 a.m. to noon on the weekend will throw off your sleep routine.
 On the flip side, trying to catch up on sleep during the weekend can throw off your circadian rhythm.